 Laura was coming down the stairs in her robe, shaking out her hair and smiling.
 ‘Miles, what brings you at 9 p.m.?’

-‘We need to talk, not in generalities but to plan.
-I need to let you in on some things.
-I’ve also been with DI Collins.’
+‘We need to talk, not in generalities but to plan and I need to let you in on some things.
+I’ve also been with DI Young.’

 A late supper was hurriedly prepared, they went through to the living room and sat down.
 He got straight down to it.
 ‘Is your phone tapped, do these walls have ears?
 Do you have your own recording system for interesting visitors?’

 ‘Not sure, yes and yes.
 I’ll switch it off if it’s in my interests to.’

 ‘I think it is.
 Before we get down to any of it, I want to say that the murder is still important to the Inspector but he can’t get any closer.
 For me, it’s now less important in the scheme of things – my island is paramount now.
-So are you.
-You’re now part of my plans but I might not be part of yours.’
+So are you – you’re part of my plans but I might not be part of yours.’

 ‘Just one moment.’

 ‘I’ve done it,’ said Amelie.
 ‘I’m going upstairs.’

 She did so.
 Laura said, ‘That does mean she won’t listen – she’s in the room on the end.
 We have our code.
 Fire away.’

 ‘What are you proposing?’